wazo-platform/wazo-doc/source/system/network/network.rst

 .. index:: network

-This section describes how to configure additional network devices that may be used to better accomodate more complex network infrastructures.
+This section describes how to configure additional network devices that may be used to better accommodate more complex network infrastructures.
 Network interfaces are managed in the XiVO web interface via the page :menuselection:`Configuration --> Network --> Interfaces`.

 XiVO offers 2 types of interfaces: `VoIP` and `Data`.
 The `VoIP` interface is used by the DHCP